julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 **What can modern witches learn from Balkan traditions?**

-Practicality, humility, community service, and the understanding that magic exists to support life—not decorate it.
+Practicality, humility, community service, and the understanding that magic exists to support life, not decorate it.